 Adopt new sales readiness capabilities

-Technology can increase the business impact of training by providing right-time, right-place opportunities to engage and develop staff and recommendations for improving a particular skill set.
-Technology that provides a scalable yet personalized approach to coaching develops capabilities rather than just supporting individual deals, allows for progress tracking and helps to cascade the best practices of top reps to others.
+Technology, supported by the rise of AI, provides a scalable yet personalized approach to coaching that develops sales capabilities rather than just supporting individual deals, allows for progress tracking and helps to cascade the best practices of top reps to others.

 The key to building sales skills within the organization is to offer a blended approach that includes both formal and informal learning activities in multiple delivery methods and formats.
 Technology enables sellers to identify and access learning in the style that best suits them.